-Central actors in the arctic
+Central actors in the Arctic and Antarctic

 In terms of Finland’s arctic politics, the Arctic Council is the most significant operator.
 Arctic cooperation also takes place in other forums, and bilateral relationships supplement the multilateral forums.